Collection Development Policy

 Simpson Library is a selective depository for United States government documents.
 It complies with all requirements of the Federal Depository Library Program.
 Simpson is also a full depository for Commonwealth of Virginia state documents.
 There is a separate Collection Development Policy for government documents developed by the Government Documents Librarian and the Government Documents Assistant.

 The Reference Collection is a non-circulating collection of library materials designed to meet the basic research, verification, location, and information needs of the university community in all subject fields.
 Reference materials of all types and in various languages are selected by the librarians in accordance with the general criteria established for the selection of library materials and the specific needs of the academic programs.
 In general, only the latest edition of a reference work is shelved in the Reference Collection.
-Older editions are either transferred to the general collection, to the Stafford Campus Library, or are withdrawn from the library.
-Current reference titles may be duplicated in the Stafford Campus Library Reference Collection.
+Older editions are either transferred to the general collection or withdrawn from the library.
 Certain types of reference materials are selected according to the following guidelines:

 - Encyclopedias: general encyclopedias are updated on a rotating basis and subject encyclopedias are acquired and updated as they become available.